 In the summer of 2017, after we evacuated the community and staged a crew or our firefighters to stay in the community, we worked for the Office of the Fire Commissioner assisting our neighboring departments of Williams Lake and Miocene in the wildfire control.

-Our 20+ firefighters are 100% volunteer.
+We are are 100% volunteer.
 We have Worksafe BC coverage, ‘just in case’.
-All of our firefighters have level 1 first aid training.
+Almost all of our firefighters have level 1 first aid training and Transportation Endorsement.

 We are an independent department.
 That means we do not receive any regular taxation based funding.
-We operate using funds from community membership dues, community fund raising events, occasional grants and donations.
+We operate using funds from community membership dues, community fund raising events, occasional grants, donations and occasionally paid by BC Wildfire for firefighting when we assist them close to home or even well away from home as we did in 2022 near Hudson Hope/and Dawson Creek.

 Most Common Emergency Calls: